aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Start using LMA!

+LMA provides two streaming options:

+1. Use the **Chrome browser extension** to stream audio and speaker metadata from your meeting browser app.
+It currently works with Zoom and Chime, but we hope to add more meeting apps.
+1. Use the **LMA Stream Audio tab** to stream audio from your microphone and any Chrome browser-based meeting app, softphone, or audio application.
+We show you how to use both options in the following sections.

-### Use the Chrome browser extension to stream a Zoom call
+### Option 1: Use the Chrome browser extension to stream a Zoom call

 1. Open the LMA extension and login with your LMA credentials.